 Antiretroviral Drug Dosing for Premature Infants

-Dosing recommendations for premature infants is available for only zidovudine and nevirapine (see Table 9).
-Zidovudine is primarily cleared through hepatic glucuronidation to an inactive metabolite; this metabolic pathway is immature in neonates, leading to prolonged zidovudine half-life and clearance compared with older infants.
-Clearance is further prolonged in premature infants because their hepatic metabolic function is even less mature than in term infants.57,58 The recommended zidovudine dosage for infants less than 35 weeks’ gestation at birth is 2 mg/kg body weight per dose PO every 12 hours (or 1.5 mg/kg/dose IV every 12 hours), increasing to 3 mg/kg/dose PO (or 2.3 mg/kg/dose IV) every 12 hours at age 15 days.
-For infants born at less than 30 weeks’ gestation, 2 mg/kg/dose PO (or 1.5 mg/kg/dose IV) started as soon after birth as possible, preferably within 6 to 12 hours of delivery, then every 12 hours, advanced to 3 mg/kg/dose PO (or 2.3 mg/kg/dose IV) every 12 hours after age 4 weeks is recommended.
+Dosing recommendations for premature infants are available for only zidovudine (prophylaxis and therapy) and nevirapine (prophylaxis only) (see Table 8).
+Zidovudine is primarily cleared through hepatic glucuronidation to an inactive metabolite; this metabolic pathway is immature in neonates, leading to prolonged zidovudine half-life and decreased clearance compared with older infants.
+Clearance is further decreased in premature infants because their hepatic metabolic function is less mature than in term infants.66,67 The recommended zidovudine dosage for preterm infants is shown in Table 8.

-PKs in low birth weight infants receiving a single dose of nevirapine have been described.
-In a study of 81 infants less than 37 weeks’ gestation, of which 29.6% were small for gestational age, half-lives were very long—median 59 hours in infants whose mothers received single-dose nevirapine and 69 hours in infants whose mothers did not receive single-dose nevirapine.
-AUC of nevirapine was higher and clearance lower (P < .0001) in small-for-gestational-age infants.59
+Nevirapine PKs have been described in low-birth-weight neonates receiving a single postnatal prophylaxis dose of the drug.
+In a study of 81 infants <37 weeks’ gestation, of which 29.6% were small for gestational age, half-lives were very long—median 59 hours in infants whose mothers received single-dose nevirapine and 69 hours in infants whose mothers did not receive single-dose nevirapine.
+AUC of nevirapine was higher and clearance lower (P < .0001) in small-for-gestational-age infants.68

 Use of ARV drugs other than zidovudine and nevirapine cannot be recommended at this time in premature infants because data on dosing and safety are lacking.
 Immature renal and hepatic metabolism can increase the risk of overdosing and toxicity.
-However, in situations where there is a high risk of infant HIV infection, consultation with a pediatric HIV specialist is recommended to determine if the benefits of combination ARV prophylaxis other than zidovudine and nevirapine outweigh the potential risks.
+However, in situations where there is a high risk of infant HIV infection, consultation with a pediatric HIV specialist is recommended to determine if the benefits of combination ARV prophylaxis with drugs in addition to or other than zidovudine and nevirapine outweigh the potential risks.